Wizarding-Cards/docs/docs/commands/claim.md

     1. **Set Reminders** - Don't let your streak die!
     2. **Claim Consistently** - Try to claim every 3 hours during active hours
-    3. **Build High Streaks** - The benefits compound significantly
+    3. **Build High Streaks** - Improves odds for Legendary and Mythic cards
-    4. **Use Potions Strategically** - Save Felix Felicis for when you have high streaks
+    4. **Use Items Strategically** - Save Rapid Reclamation Remedy for emergency streak protection
     5. **Time Your Claims** - Claim right before bed to extend your streak window overnight

 ## Common Mistakes to Avoid

-❌ **Forgetting About Cooldown** - Claiming is time-gated, plan accordingly ❌ **Breaking Streaks** - Set multiple reminders to prevent this ❌ **Not Using Items** - Felix Felicis and other items are meant to be used!
+- ❌ **Forgetting About Cooldown** - Claiming is time-gated, plan accordingly
+- ❌ **Breaking Streaks** - Set multiple reminders to prevent this
+- ❌ **Not Using Items** - Rapid Reclamation Remedy and other items are meant to be used!
-❌ **Claiming Without Strategy** - Consider using Duplicate Prevention when targeting specific cards
+- ❌ **Expecting Streak to Affect Galleons** - Galleons are based on card rarity, not streak

 ## Daily Quest Integration